 Judy Gibbons is a non-executive director of the Guardian Media Group, Michael Kors, Hammerson plc, and Virgin Money Giving and was previously on the board of 02.
 Her career spans 35 year in technology at Hewlett-Packard, Apple Computer and Microsoft.

 Elizabeth Gibson is an intellectual property lawyer with a particular interest in copyright.
 She is a member of the BBC’s legal department where she advises on all aspects of copyright.

 Larissa Joy - Larissa’s career spans the private equity, media and legal sectors.
 Her previous roles include Vice Chairman of WPP’s Ogilvy UK; European COO of Weber Shandwick and Partner and Global COO of Actis LLP, a leading private equity firm.

 Ardi Kolah is an international sponsorship consultant.
 He has worked within the private and public sectors and holds the prestigious Hollis Award for Sponsorship.

 Ghislaine Kenyon works as a freelance education specialist and was previously the Head of Learning at Somerset House.

 Sir Alan Parker is Chairman of the PR Group Brunswick, which he founded in 1987.

-Kathleen Soriano is Director of Exhibitions at the Royal Academy of Arts.
-Prior to this she worked at the National Portrait Gallery as Head of Exhibitions & Collections and as Director at Compton Verney in Warwickshire.
+Kathleen Soriano is an independent curator and broadcaster.
+She was previously Director of Exhibitions at the Royal Academy of Arts and worked at the National Portrait Gallery as Head of Exhibitions & Collections and as Director at Compton Verney in Warwickshire.

 Chris Yates is the Director of Administration at the British Museum.
 Previously he was Director of Resources at the National Gallery.